After closing down due to COVID-19 on March 12, 2020, Universal Orlando was one of the first major theme parks in the U.S. to reopen.

 The theme park resort reopened in phases.
 CityWalk—the dining, retail, and entertainment complex that connects the two theme parks—reopened a handful of venues on May 14, 2020.
 Universal then opened some of its hotels on June 2, and on June 5, it reopened the gates to all three parks: Universal Studios Florida, Islands of Adventure, and Universal’s Volcano Bay water park.

-Note that although the water park opened in the spring, Universal is planning to close Volcano Bay “for the season” on November 2, 2020 with a tentative reopening planned for March 1, 2021.
+Note that although the water park opened in the spring, Universal closed Volcano Bay “for the season” on November 2, 2020.
+It is planning to reopen the park on February 27, 2021.
 Note also that prior to the pandemic, the water park remained open all year long.
 The resort is saying that it plans to conduct “annual maintenance” on attractions during the closure.
-It will continue to sell tickets for Volcano Bay for visits scheduled for March 1 and beyond.
+It will continue to sell tickets for Volcano Bay for visits scheduled for February 27 and beyond.

 Virtually everything else is open now, but you should note the following: